orb-lang/espalier/doc/md/espalier/node.md

 This version uses a closure instead of a coroutine, to get around a crashing problem we've been having in bridge\.

-Keeping it around in case LuaJIT starts randomly crashing on selects again\.

 ```lua
 local function qualifies(ast, pred)